DCute25/Karaoke-Room-impacts-on-UK-hospitality-venues-CS-Difference-in-Difference-method/README.md

 ## User instructions

-    - The program is executed by running the file 'MainWindow_RobotArm'
+    - The program is executed by running the file 'karaoke_roa.do'